-Make sure, you keep Siri deactivated to be used from lock screen and doesn’t wake up to the favorite, “Hey Siri” command.
+Make sure, you keep Siri deactivated to be used from the lock screen and don’t wake up to the favorite, “Hey Siri” command.

 Remember, Siri is able to communicate with just about anyone and not just the owner of the device.
 Such a situation can be threatening for all the information and sensitive data that you have stored on the phone.

 If you are not using Siri often then it is recommended to turn it off on the lock screen, making your iPhone safe and private.

 3. Beware of Phishing Attacks